pravega/pravega/docs/deployment/aws-install.md

 Terraform can be downloaded from https://www.terraform.io/downloads.html

 ### Deploy Steps
-- Define the nodes layout in installer/hosts-template.
+- Define the nodes layout in installer/hosts-template (Optional).

 There are three sections of hosts-template, common-services is for zookeeper and bookkeeper, pravega-controller is for pravega controller node, and pravega-hosts is for pravega segmentstore node.
 Here is a example of hosts-template: